Create engaging training videos in 160+ languages.

 What does the work look like over time?

-- what happens first, and what can wait
+- What happens first, and what can wait

-- how much work fits into each cycle
+- How much work fits into each cycle

-- where you build versus reuse
+- Where you build versus reuse existing content

-- what “good enough” looks like at each stage
+- What "good enough" looks like at each stage

 Phase 4: Share